turingschool/mod-0-curriculum/session2/index.md

 ### Data Type Use Cases and Syntax

-Luckily for us, the <span class="vocab">syntax</span> (the way we write) for these basic data typs is almost identical in Ruby and JavaScript.
+Luckily for us, the <span class="vocab">syntax</span> (the way we write) for these basic data types is almost identical in Ruby and JavaScript.

 Imagine that we're making an application for grocery stores to use (intentionally vague description 😁).
 For each of the data types we researched, we'll brainstorm examples of how we might use that data type in a grocery store app.